 Personal Injury Claims for Car Accident Victims

 If you have broken your leg in a car accident, you may be entitled to damages for your medical costs, time missed from work, and other related expenses.
 To recover these damages, victims need to pursue a personal injury lawsuit against a negligent party, usually another driver.
+Car accident lawyers at Donaldson & Weston assist victims with seeking the financial support needed for their recovery.
 Negligence is present when an individual breaches an owed duty of care to an injured party, known as a plaintiff.
 Since all drivers owe others on the road a duty to act as a reasonable person would act under similar circumstances, a breach may take various forms.
 For example, a driver who is on their phone and does not see another car, resulting in a crash, may be found to have been negligent.
 A plaintiff must also show that the unreasonable action caused their fractured or broken leg, and damages resulted.
+Car accident lawyers assist in these cases.
 In Florida, victims must pursue legal action within four years from the date that they suffered their injuries, or their claims may be procedurally barred.